 During recent years, Libya's oil production and Gross Domestic Product improved.
-However the political situation is still considered to be relatively unstable.
-Given this scenario, country risk premium for the country was once again lower when compared to the previous year.
+Nevertheless, the political situation in Libya, compared with last year's situation has not shown any signs of progression but, neither any exacerbating situations.
+Provided that uncertainties are still persistent, the situation in Libya is considered to be relatively unstable at the moment.
+As such, given the aforementioned situation, management have decided to retain last year's country risk premium.
 In the current exercise the country risk premium used was 10.1 % (equivalent to 7.7% post-tax).
-This is lower than what was used in the previous year (11.4% pre-tax and 8.7% post-tax).
-The valuation also assumes a gradual linear reduction in country risk as from next year, to settle at pre-tax rate of 4.7% by 2024.
+The valuation also assumes a gradual linear reduction in country risk as from 2023 onwards, to settle at pre-tax rate of 4.7% by 2029.